mrhigham/minimal-mistakes/_pages/principles/digital-labels/index.md

 * **From label → object**: Consider the viewpoint of a visitor in front of the label.
 A visitor should have a clear line of sight from the label back to the displayed object.

-As always, ensure that young visitors and those in wheelchairs can easily reach the screens (see [Accesssibility](/_pages/foundations/accessibility/) for more information on accessible screen placement).
+As always, ensure that young visitors and wheelchair users can easily reach the screens (see [Accesssibility](/_pages/foundations/accessibility/) for more information on accessible screen placement).
 {: .notice--warning}

 ## 7. User interface

-  *	**Natural mapping.** Ensure a close visual match between what is displayed on screen and the associated content in the exhibition space (referred to as ['Natural mapping'](/_pages/principles/layout/)).
+  *	**Natural mapping.** Ensure a close visual match between what is displayed on screen and the associated content in the exhibition space (referred to as ['Natural mapping'](/_pages/principles/natural-mapping/)).

   *	**Consistent UI.** Place navigational icons and other key elements in consistent places across digital labels.